jasmine6612/Comp360A3/README.md

 - Handled debugging & project recovery

 **Michael Bassi**
-- Added non-interactive background buildings around the arena to improve the overall visual environment
+- Added background buildings around the arena to improve the overall visual environment
 - Implemented a blue sky background using Godot’s WorldEnvironment and ProceduralSkyMaterial
 - Adjusted the arena layout and boundary walls to better frame the playable area without affecting gameplay